The South Carolina Novel Series publishes a novel by a South Carolina writer biennially.

-The series is open to writers of all levels who have lived in South Carolina for at least one year prior to submission of their manuscript.
+This series hopes to highlight the deep well of writers working in the state.
+It is open to writers of all levels, debut writers or authors with multiple books, who have lived in South Carolina for at least one (1) year prior to submission of their manuscript.
+Submissions for the series are accepted on a rolling basis and require no submission fee.

 Read the announcement on The Hub.
 Hub City Press anticipates publication in fall of 2025.